ammatinho/Recipe-App-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Created a simple frontend React application
+Created a simple frontend React application that allows the user to find tasty recipes searching by one or more ingredients

 (...)